Important Information You Should Know

 For clients whose accounts are serviced at New York, NY 10016.

-If an SBD disrupts both the primary and secondary methods of contacting the firm, customers should contact Four Points Capitals clearing form, Sterne Agee at (800-264-4863), and/or product sponsors at the number provided on quarterly statements.
+If an SBD disrupts both the primary and secondary methods of contacting the firm, customers should contact Points Capital Partner’s clearing form, INTL FCStone Financial, Inc (800-264-4863), and/or product sponsors at the number provided on quarterly statements.

 In the event of an SBD, the Firm will immediately establish a location for utilizing its back up and communications systems in order to continue servicing clients’ accounts.
 Business continuity plans are subject to change and modification.
 No contingency plan can eliminate all risk of service disruption, but the Firm’s Business Continuity Plan is calculated to minimize such risks.

 Should you have any questions concerning our business continuity plan, or wish to see the full plan you may submit a written request for additional information to our Customer Service Department located at: